 Google Daydream View

-Oculus VR’s crowdfunded creation may have kick-started the new wave of impressive virtual reality experiences back in 2012, but in just a few years the market has evolved into a thriving, competitive industry with a fantastic range of headsets to suit many different tastes, purposes, and budgets.
+Oculus VR’s crowdfunded creation may have kick-started the new wave of impressive virtual reality experiences back in 2012.
+A few years while the market has evolved into a thriving, competitive industry.
+A fantastic range of VR Headsets to suit many different tastes, purposes, and budgets.

-Even so, the market is still very much in its infancy, and we’re excited to track its progress as emerging technologies continue to improve the current VR offering.
+Even so, the market is still very much in its infancy.
+We are excited to track its progress as emerging technologies continue to improve the current VR offering.
 Let us know which headset or VR experience is your favorite.